 2007 was the Chinese year of the Fire Pig.
 If your animal sign is the pig (boar), then 2007 was a difficult year for you; however, not all pigs are equal.
-In Classical Feng Shui, the elements for each birth sign as well as the Chinese zodiac animal are examined.
-For example, if you are an Earth Pig, then you didn’t suffer too greatly in 2007 since earth can smoother fire.
-A Water Pig was probably pushed to the boiling point, but also had the power to drown out the fire, so there was a certain regaining of balance during the course of the year.
+In Classical feng shui, the elements for each birth sign as well as the Chinese zodiac animal are examined.
+For example, if you are an Earth Pig, then you didn't suffer too greatly in 2007 since earth can smother fire.
+A Water Pig was probably pushed to the boiling point, but also had the power to drown out the fire, so there was a certain regaining of balance during the year.
 A Metal Pig had a rougher year as did the Fire Pig and Wood Pig.

 Classical Feng Shui Principles

 As feng shui has gained in popularity, many people have discovered the various schools.
 Black Hat Sect feng shui is especially popular in the West since it's a very simplified version of more complex ones.
 People enjoy making a bagua map of their homes and placing feng shui items (cures) in various map sectors.
 While Classical feng shui uses the bagua, it's not the same layout for every home.
 Instead, Classical feng shui employs the use of Compass and Form feng shui schools.
 These feng shui principles utilize flying stars calculations to gain a precise picture of the energies that are affecting each sector of your home.
 Flying stars are examined each year as well as those that move within a 20-year period cycle.

 Basic Classical Feng Shui Principles

 - Vibrating frequencies: In feng shui, everything in existence has a vibrating frequency.
 One of the goals is to understand and direct this energy for beneficial results.
 For example, flying stars attract energies into various sectors of your home.